Skip to main content

 Wrike Key Features

-• Custom request forms: Build dynamic intake forms that automatically generate tasks, assign owners, and trigger workflows when a new client project comes in.
+• Client request forms: Create intake forms that automatically generate tasks when clients submit new project requests.

 Pros and Cons